waveform80/picamera/docs/fov.rst

     :align: center

-The input mode can be manually specified with the *sensor_mode* parameter in the :class:`~picamera.camera.PiCamera` constructor (using one of the values from the # column in the table above).
-This defaults to 0 indicating that the mode should be selected automatically based on the requested :attr:`~picamera.camera.PiCamera.resolution` and :attr:`~picamera.camera.PiCamera.framerate`.
+The input mode can be manually specified with the *sensor_mode* parameter in the :class:`PiCamera` constructor (using one of the values from the # column in the table above).
+This defaults to 0 indicating that the mode should be selected automatically based on the requested :attr:`~PiCamera.resolution` and :attr:`~PiCamera.framerate`.
 The rules governing which input mode is selected are as follows:

 * The mode must be acceptable.
 Video modes can be used for video recording, or for image captures from the video port (i.e. when *use_video_port* is